 Thesis also supported by Jean Todt:

-There is however to record another exit of the track:
+There is however to record another off-track:

 In short, another Saturday quite crooked, in spite of the many proclamations made in the hours before, and that has been made difficult since morning when it was necessary to replace the engine:

 "I felt that something was not working properly, and I preferred to turn it off and have it replaced.
 Anyway, I wouldn’t call it a bad day.
-I’m quite satisfied, as in Australia: my times in different sectors show that I could have been much closer to McLaren, if not even try pole in the last attempt".
+I’m quite satisfied, as in Australia: my times in different sectors show that I could have been much closer to McLaren, if not even try for pole in the last attempt".

 In the previous one, with very good interludes, Schumacher preferred to go back to the pits instead of completing the lap that seemed excellent.
 Why?

 "Because on the basis of those excellent intermediate steps I thought I could shoot everything in the last exit, but unfortunately it started to rain.
 And then I didn’t have enough petrol to make even the third lap in that very good attempt.
-Too bad.
-For not having been able to optimize the set-up of the car but I could still develop good ideas that I will need for the race.
+Too bad for not having been able to optimise the set-up of the car but I could still develop good ideas that I will need for the race.
 Anyway, even if I’m a bit disappointed I’m always very optimistic about the race, especially thinking that last year we had more than a second from McLaren and now not even half.
 I insist that, with these reduced scraps, pole would have been possible".